-Occupations have also been used very tactfully in the novel to highlight characteristics of certain protagonists.
-The prime example is Gatsby who, despite being so rich, is known by his profession: bootlegging.
-He had an illegal job that earned him a fortune, but failed to get him into the upper class of New York society.
-In contrast, Nick has a clean and fair job of a “bond man” that defines his character.
+Occupations have also been used very tactfully in the novel to highlight the characteristics of certain protagonists.
+The prime example is Gatsby who, despite being so rich, is known for his profession: bootlegging.
+He had an illegal job that earned him a fortune but failed to get him into the upper class of New York society.
+In contrast, Nick has a clean and fair job as a “bondman” that defines his character.
 The poor guy Wilson, who fixes rich people’s cars, befriends his wife; and then there is Jordon, who is presented as a dishonest golf pro.

 Function of Characterization

 Characterization is an essential component in writing good literature.
 Modern fiction, in particular, has taken great advantage of this literary device.
 Understanding the role of characterization in storytelling is very important for any writer.
 To put it briefly, it helps us make sense of the behavior of any character in a story by helping us understand their thought processes.
 Good use of characterization always leads the readers or audience to relate better to the events taking place in the story.
 Dialogues play a very important role in developing a character because they give us an opportunity to examine the motivations and actions of the characters more deeply.